-We desperately need an updated education system, a flexible model that better supports our students, and in turn supports the needs of an highly technological, complex, and skill based economy.
-Today, the needs of the market increasingly outpace the abilities and curricula of our education system, the infrastructure of which cannot respond at our economy’s rate of change.
-Businesses across the country, but perhaps most notably those in the energy, healthcare, and tech startup sectors are hungry for properly trained and skilled candidates.
-Many of these companies don’t need students with a four year bachelor degree but instead desperately seek highly skilled labor, skills that can be learned in half the time and for a fraction of the cost and these companies may even offer incentives to further an employee’s education or training.
+We desperately need an updated education system, a flexible model that better supports our students, and in turn supports the needs of a highly technological, complex, and skill based economy.
+Today, the needs of the market increasingly outpace the abilities and curricula of our education system.
+Businesses across the country, but perhaps most notably those in the energy, manufacturing, healthcare, and the technology startup sectors are hungry for properly trained and skilled candidates.
+Many of these companies don’t even need students with a four year bachelor degree, but instead desperately seek highly trained labor, skills that can be learned in half the time and for a fraction of the cost and these companies may even offer incentives to further an employee’s education or training.

-But if our educational system is not open to disruption, change, and flexibility, our economic growth could suffer and “non-traditional” students will continue to be ignored while traditional students graduate college or even higher institutions without the skills to enter the workforce.
+If our educational system is not open to transformation and flexibility, our economic growth could suffer and “non-traditional” students will continue to be ignored while traditional students graduate college without the skills needed to enter the workforce.
 If we will finally dismiss the ingrained notion that the best and most respected path to success and career preparation is a traditional college, we will more completely educate America’s youth and unlock the unique potential of our national workforce.
 I look forward to continually working together in new ways to ensure our students have a bright and exciting future ahead of them, and that they are equipped with the tools and resources necessary to keep the 1st District advancing towards the future and remaining a viable, desirable place to live, work, and raise a family.